-There will be an advisor only meeting for all school advisors to share opinions, concerns, and share ideas about the competition on Friday June 2nd @ 8:00 AM in the Baker Room.
+There will be an advisor only meeting for all school advisors to share opinions, concerns, and share ideas about the competition at the time/location listed in section 9.
 There will not be committee members on hand as this is intended to be a forum where the advisors can communicate amongst themselves.